In this SSIR Live! two-part (December 6 & 13) webinar-workshop we will explore:

 Explore effective design thinking case studies in the social sector.

 Demonstrate your commitment to building your skills.
 Your participation entitles you to receive a downloadable e-certificate from Stanford Social Innovation Review after attending this SSIR Live! two-part webinar-workshop.
-You are eligible to receive the e-certificate once you have successfully participated in both part I & II of this program.
+You are eligible to receive the participation e-certificate once you have successfully participated in both part I & II of this program.

 This workshop will be highly beneficial and useful to leaders and practitioners from nonprofits, philanthropic foundations, government organizations, and other stakeholders in the social sector.
 The workshop is geared for those responsible for strategic planning and decision making, as well those who are actively leading and working on programs and projects.